Canoeing in Chitwan National Park

 • NRP 300 To NRP 600 Per Day For SAARC Nations

-Chitwan Wildlife Safari - 3 Days FAQs
+Chitwan Jungle Safari - 3 Days FAQs

 The Chitwan Jungle Safari is considered a wildlife adventure in the Chitwan National Park, considered a UNESCO World Heritage Site located in the Terai region of Nepal.
 The Jungle Safari includes various activities that allow visitors to explore the park’s rich biodiversity.